scVandal/crmrPublic/README.md

 ## Components and Features

 ### Flow Redirect QuickAction (Aura Component)
-Hate how there is no out-of-the box solution to redirect a flow to a record.
+Hate how there is no out-of-the box solution to redirect a flow to a record?
 One of my clients did, so I wrote this.
 The Aura component quickActionRedirectFlow is a simple aura component that can be invoked as a quick action in a flow to redirect a completed flow to an existing record.

 ## Usage
 Free as in beer usage appiels to everything in this repo.
 If you find anything here useful - directly or as inspiration - feel free to lift it and use it in your projects and orgs.
 No cost, no attribution needed; I sincerely hope the code here may help you solve a problem you are running into!